OpenCTI-Platform/connectors/stream/harfanglab/README.md

-# OpenCTI HarfangLab Connector
+# OpenCTI HarfangLab Connector [Deprecated]

+*This connector is depecrated since 6.4, please prefer to use Harfanglab Intel as stream connector and/or Harfanglab Incidents for external import.*

 This connector allows organizations to feed the HarfangLab EDR using OpenCTI knowledge.

 This connector leverages the OpenCTI events stream, so it consumes knowledge in real time and, depending on its settings, create detection and hunting intel pieces in the HarfangLab platform.

 ## General overview

 OpenCTI data is coming from import connectors.
 Once this data is ingested in OpenCTI, it is pushed to a Redis event stream.
 This stream is consumed by the HarfangLab connector to insert intel in the HarfangLab platform.

 ## Requirements